LeD3F/dwm/README.md

 - **Weather in dwmblocks:** change wttr.in location to yours.
 - **Autostart script:** place .dwm folder in your HOME directory and make script executable.
 - **GTK & Qt Themes:** One Dark color theme made with Oomox.
 Qt style is Lightly.
+- **How to change color schemes:** Go to dwm or st folder, change the value on line #include "themes/..." to prefferable theme or make your own.

 ## keybinds